What Are the Best Google Earth Alternatives? [2026 Guide]

 • Free access to government data archives

-Perfect for: Academic researchers, geology students, and professionals requiring authoritative geological data.
+Perfect for: Academic researchers, geology students, and professionals requiring authoritative US geological data.

 What to Consider When Choosing a Google Earth Alternative

-Selecting the right tool depends on your specific needs and use case.
-Consider these key decision factors:
+Selecting the right tool depends on your specific needs:

 Is GIS integration critical?
-Professional tools like ArcGIS Earth and XRTech Group provide enterprise-level GIS capabilities.
+ArcGIS Earth, Felt, and Sentinel Hub provide enterprise-level GIS capabilities.

 Do you need historical data?
-Landsat Explorer and USGS Earth Explorer offers decades of archived imagery.
+Esri Wayback Viewer and Landsat Explorer cover decades of archived imagery.

 Will you use it offline?
-Here WeGo specializes in offline functionality for remote areas.
+Here WeGo is built for offline-first navigation.

-• For casual users: Bing Maps, Zoom Earth, Here WeGo
+• Casual users: Bing Maps, Zoom Earth, Here WeGo

-• For researchers: NASA Worldview, Sentinel Hub, Landsat Explorer
+• Researchers: NASA Worldview, Sentinel Hub, Landsat Explorer, Nimbo Earth

 Comparison Table: Google Earth vs. Top Alternatives